IntuitionLabs

 • Magellan Rx, MedImpact, and Xavier Health (EnvisionRx) are smaller PBMs.

-By 2024, these firms became highly concentrated: the three giants (CVS Caremark, Express Scripts, OptumRx) together handled roughly 80–85% of U.S. prescription claims ([1]) ([22]).
-(Some estimates differ: for example, a Reuters report notes the top three at 80% and the next three at 16% ([23]), totaling 96% in the top six.)
-Drug Channels Institute data for 2024 confirms that about 80% of equivalent pharmacy claims were processed by only these three PBMs ([2]).
-A Drug Channels analysis notes that market share can shift year-to-year (recently, Express Scripts overtook CVS Caremark after gaining a large Centene contract ([24])), but the overall dominance of the “Big Three” remains steady.
+By 2024–2025, these firms became highly concentrated: the three giants (CVS Caremark, Express Scripts, OptumRx) together handled roughly 80% of all U.S. equivalent prescription claims ([1]) ([2]).
+(Some estimates differ: for example, a Reuters report notes the top three at 80% and the next three at 16% ([22]), totaling 96% in the top six.)
+In 2024, a major market share shift occurred: Express Scripts overtook CVS Caremark as the largest PBM after winning a 5-year Centene contract covering 20 million beneficiaries, boosting Express Scripts' retail pharmacy network claims by 531 million (+40%) ([23]).
+CVS Caremark's claims correspondingly dropped from 2.3 billion to 1.9 billion.
+By payer type, market leadership is segmented: CVS Caremark leads in Medicaid managed care (~39%), Express Scripts leads in commercial (~28%), and OptumRx leads in Medicare Part D (~28%).
 Minor PBMs and regional players have struggled to compete at scale, underscoring the oligopolistic nature of the PBM market.

 Key Functions Recap: The core PBM services include: